1966 All-Ireland Senior Camogie Championship: Final

 The game was one of the most exciting in recent years, If Mairéad Carabine, who scored Antrim’s last point, had kept the ball low, the sides would have finished level.
 Dublin just deserved to snatch victory as they wasted few chances.
-They were filed on many occasions by goalkeeper Teresa Kearns, who had a brilliant game for Antrim.
+They were filed on many occasions by goalkeeper Theresa Kearns, who had a brilliant game for Antrim.
 Antrim had more of the play and must regret their wasted chances.
 They had 12 wides in the second half and 16 in all, against five for Dublin.
 Dublin owe a great deal to their defence.
 Eithne Leech was always sound in goal, and Kathleen Lyons and Mary Ryan were seldom beaten.
 Kitty Murphy had a brilliant first half but was less conspicuous after the interval when Mary Phil Jameson moved out.

 Kathleen Ryder made her last appearance for Dublin as she got married and retired from inter county camogie the following month.